 Your data will be kept strictly confidential and will not be shared with third parties .
 By registering you enter no obligations.
 In the later registration process, you can optionally complete a paid membership or complete the registration without membership.

-DOC range for a wide range of red, rosé and white wines in the Italian region Friuli-Venezia Giulia, The zone includes with 36 municipalities in the province of Pordenone and 58 municipalities in the province of Udine.
-The name derives (as in Graves in the Bordeaux ) due to the predominant gravel and scree with alluvial soil in the valleys of the rivers Judrio, Livenza, Meduna, Natisone, Tagliamento and Torre.
-The area stretches from the plain at Livenza (border river to the western adjoining region Veneto ) to the eastern adjoining DOC area Colli Orientali del Friuli, The eastern part is cooler and wetter than the western one with a maritime climate.
-The best wines come from the broad Tagliamento river valley, with its meager and pebbly ("magredi") soil.
-These are the triangle Spilimbergo, Bertiolo and Carsarsa, on the west bank at Barbiano, San Giorgio della Richinvelda, San Martino, Rauscedo and Tauriano as well as on the east bank at Bertiolo, Codroipo and Rivolto.
-The vineyards cover 6,500 hectares, producing two-thirds of the total and about half of the region's DOC wines.
+DOC area for a wide range of red, rosé and white wines in the Italian region Friuli-Venezia Giulia, The zone comprises 36 municipalities in the province of Pordenone and 58 municipalities in the province of Udine.
+The name is derived (as with Graves in the Bordeaux ) due to the predominant gravel and rubble alluvial soil in the valleys of the rivers Judrio, Livenza, Meduna, Natisone, Tagliamento and Torre.
+The area extends from the plain at Livenza (border river to the region to the west Veneto ) to the DOC area to the east Colli Orientali del Friuli, The eastern part is cooler and wetter than the western part with a maritime climate.
+The best wines come from the broad river valley of the Tagliamento with barren and gravelly (called "magredi") soil.
+These are the triangle Spilimbergo, Bertiolo and Carsarsa, on the west bank at Barbiano, San Giorgio della Richinvelda, San Martino, Rauscedo and Tauriano and on the east bank at Bertiolo, Codroipo and Rivolto.
+The vineyards cover 6,500 hectares of vines, two thirds of the total and around half of the region's DOC wines are produced here.

 The Bianco is made from the approved varieties except Traminer Aromatico.
 The wine types Rosso and Rosato and the Novello are made from the approved varieties.
-A white one Spumante is available from Chardonnay and Pinot Nero. a Frizzante It comes from the types of wine Rosato, Chardonna, Pinot Bianco and Verduzzo Friulano. a Riserva with longer maturity, there are of all types of wine except Novello and Rosato.
+A white one Spumante are from Chardonnay and Pinot Nero. a Frizzante There are the types of wine Rosato, Chardonna, Pinot Bianco and Verduzzo Friulano. a Riserva with longer maturation there are all types of wine except Novello and Rosato.